Frequently Asked Questions

 Where can I find a list of valid Site IDs and Site Names?

-I'm looking at the ChannelAdvisor User Interface and I don't see the attributes or labels I created with calls, or a product I added a label to doesn't reflect that label in the system yet.
+I'm looking at the ChannelAdvisor User Interface and I don't see the attributes or labels I created with requests, or a product I added a label to doesn't reflect that label in the system yet.
 What's going on?

 Creation of new attributes and assigned values of attributes may take time to populate in the UI - up to 30 minutes (but usually between 10-20 minutes).